jkanev/treetime/README.md

 ### Using script code with Python ###

 1. If you don't have it yet, install python3
-   - Debian, Ubuntu and related: on the command line, type "apt-get install python3"
-   - Other Linux distributions: install python3 with your default package manager
-   - Windows, Mac and similar: download from https://www.python.org/downloads/
-2. If you don't have it yet, install PyQt5
+2. If you don't have it yet, install PyQt5 (use pip on the command line)
-   - Debian, Ubuntu and related: on the command line, type "apt-get install python3-pyqt5"
-   - Other Linux distributions: install pyqt5 with your default package manager
-   - Windows, Mac and similar: Open a command line and type "py -m pip install PyQt5" (Windows) or "pip install PyQt5" (Mac, untested) (see http://pyqt.sourceforge.net/Docs/PyQt5/installation.html)
 3. Download this project from GitHub as a zip file (https://github.com/jkanev/treetime/archive/master.zip) and unzip
 4. Install: in the command line, cd into the main directory, then type:
    - Linux: